How to install a FTP server on Linux in 30 seconds

 This article will show you how to install a FTP server (vsftpd) on Linux in under 30 seconds.

-Installing a FTP Server on Linux
+Installing vsftpd FTP Server on Linux

 yum -y install vsftpd